The electronic residence permit

 Existing residence permits in passports and substitute identity papers will remain valid until 31 August 2021 at most.
 This is regulated by section 105b of the Residence Act in conjunction with the latest version of the Directive Transposition Act (Richtlinienumsetzungsgesetz).

-Just as the new identity card for Germans, the electronic residence permit will facilitate online communication with authorities and administrative offices for foreign nationals, thus helping to save time and money.
+Just as the new identity card for Germans, the electronic residence permit will enable foreign nationals to communicate with authorities and administrative offices online, thus helping to save time and money.

 The use of the online identity functions (electronic proof of identity and electronic signature function) is voluntary and can be switched on and off on request.